aiidateam/aiida-core/docs/source/howto/share_data.rst

 You have performed your calculations with AiiDA and you would like to share your AiiDA provenance graph, for example to make your scientific study reproducible.

-Since AiiDA keeps track of the provenance of every computed result, this step is easy: tell AiiDA the **final results** you would like to be reproducible, and AiiDA will automatically include their entire provenance using the :ref:`topics:provenance:consistency:traversal-rules`.
+Since AiiDA keeps track of the provenance of every computed result, this step is easy:
+Tell AiiDA the **final results** you would like to be reproducible, and AiiDA will automatically include their entire provenance using the :ref:`topics:provenance:consistency:traversal-rules`.

 Exporting individual nodes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^